LandmakTechnology/sign-commit/ReadMe.md

        $ git commit

-# 2. Using SSH keys:
+**2. Using SSH keys:**
+- You can find instructions on how to use ssh keys from the link below.

    [Using SSH Keys](https://dev.to/pwd9000/github-commit-verification-using-ssh-2pim)